 The Flagship Tier (When Quality Is Non-Negotiable)

-🥇 Best overall coding model: Claude Opus 4.7
+🥇 Best premium coding and reasoning model: Claude Opus 4.8

 - Pricing: $5.00 input / $25.00 output per 1M tokens

-- When to use: Coding agents, complex debugging, large-refactor assistance, high-stakes document reasoning (80.6% on OfficeQA Pro).
+- When to use: Coding agents, complex debugging, large-refactor assistance, architecture review, high-stakes document reasoning.

-- When to use: Chat assistants, customer support, general RAG, bulk summarization where the price difference compounds.
+- When to use: Chat assistants, customer support, general RAG, coding help, synthesis, and multi-step workflows where OpenAI compatibility matters.

 - Deep dive: OpenAI pricing · Try OpenAI →

-🥉 Best long-context / vision flagship: Google Gemini 3.1 Pro
+🥉 Best active Google value flagship: Gemini 2.5 Pro

 - Deep dive: Google AI pricing · Try Gemini →